Meressh/AutoPartInventory/README.md

 1. Migrations was created
 2. Models Car and Part was created
 3. Vue was initialized
+4. Scss was initialized
-4. Fronted is made in vue
+5. Fronted is made in vue
-5. You can search data by simple search witch is in different component so props an emits was used also tables are components + navigation
+6. You can search data by simple search witch is in different component so props an emits was used also tables are components + navigation
-6. CarController and PartController was created
+7. CarController and PartController was created
-7. Validation data in controler -> validator laravel.
+8. Validation data in controler -> validator laravel.
 Some simple validaton on client side nothing special.
-8. Docker was initialized and mysql and adminer was set for better compatibility
+9. Docker was initialized and mysql and adminer was set for better compatibility
-9. When im speaking about compatibility I was using node v12.22.9 (I should update :X), php 8.1.2, mysql and adminer are latest
+10. When im speaking about compatibility I was using node v12.22.9 (I should update :X), php 8.1.2, mysql and adminer are latest
-10. Factories and seeder was created for Car and Part model
+11. Factories and seeder was created for Car and Part model

     This list is not chronologically sorted.
 I wrote what came to my mind.